Today we are going to talk about what to do when someone loses a pet.

 Most of us have experienced the death of a beloved animal friend in one way or another, but what do you do when it’s a friend or loved one who has just lost a pet?
 What can you say to bring them comfort?
 Should you send them a card?
 Is it ok to get them a gift?

-Let’s talk about how best to show love and support to someone who has lost a pet.
+Let’s talk about how best to show love and support at this difficult time.
+Here are the nicest things to do when someone loses a pet.

 What to Do When Someone Loses a Pet